Everyone has a mental health

 At Birchwood, we ensure that all staff receive relevant training and know the importance of mental health.
 We also continually source new training and services to support our pupils and families.
 Many of these contacts and the service they offer can be found on the school’s website under the Wellbeing tab.

-If you would like to talk about any of the subjects raised in this article, please feel free to contact either myself (Mrs Webb- Deputy SENDCo), Mrs Day (SENDCo and Deputy Head) or Mrs Spies (Pastoral Support Assistant) via the school office.
+If you would like to talk about any of the subjects raised in this article, please feel free to contact either myself (Mrs Webb- Deputy SENDCo), or Mrs Day (SENDCo and Associate Head) via the school office.